Lorenzinco/Practical-Network-Defense-Homeworks/homework_1/notes.md

 ### Regole Firewall per DNS
 1. creato nuovo gruppo di interfacce -> ACME -> tutti le interfacce interne della nostra infra
 2. creata regola (float) per i pacchetti DNS all'interno della acme network su entrambi i firewall

+## 28/4
+1. saved all the images for the documentation about DNS functioning (points 1, 2)
+2. set the NAT (point 3) and tested it (+ screenshot for documentation)
+3. set port forwarding for making DNS available from outside the ACME network
+4. set the proxy:
+     1. installed squid proxy on the proxy server
+     2. kept the default port (3128)
+     3. set the minimum configurations for proxying all the http/https connections from the local network (100.100.0.0/16)